amiabix/ZK-Market-Data-Processor/README.md

 - Only the public input and the final hash are output (via `set_output`).
 - This approach is simple and effective for most small-to-medium projects.
 - **Note:** For ZisK, all public outputs must be set using `set_output()`.
+- **Flexibility:** ZisK only standardizes public input; you are free to structure and parse private input as needed for your application.

 ---